Billie Burke: Radio and television

 On CBS Radio, The Billie Burke Show was heard on Saturday mornings from April 3, 1943, until September 21, 1946.
 Sponsored by Listerine, this situation comedy was initially titled Fashions in Rations during its first year.
 Portraying herself as a featherbrained Good Samaritan who lived "in the little white house on Sunnyview Lane," she always offered a helping hand to those in her neighborhood.
 She worked often in early television, appearing in the short-lived sitcom Doc Corkle (1952).
 She was a guest star on several TV and radio series, including Duffy's Tavern.

 On television, Burke starred in her own talk show, At Home with Billie Burke, which ran on the DuMont Television Network from June 1951 through the spring of 1952.
 She was one of the first female talk show hosts, after the hostesses of the earlier DuMont series And Everything Nice (1949–50) and Fashions on Parade (1948–49) which both include talk show segments.

 Billie Burke starred in an adaptation of Dr. Heidegger's Experiment on the TV version of Lights Out on November 20, 1950.

 Return to stage and final film

-Burke tried to make a comeback on the New York stage.
-She starred in two short-lived productions: This Rock and Mrs. January and Mr. X. Although she got good reviews, the plays did not.
-She also appeared in several plays in California, although her mind became clouded, and she had trouble remembering lines.
-In the late 1950s, her failing memory led to her retirement from show business, although her explanation at the time was, "Acting just wasn't any fun anymore."
+Burke attempted to make a comeback on the New York stage.
+She appeared in two short-lived productions: This Rock and Mrs. January and Mr. X. Although she received good reviews, the plays did not.
+She also acted in several plays in California, although by this time her memory was failing and she had difficulty remembering lines.
+In the late 1950s, her increasingly poor memory led to her retirement from acting, although her explanation at the time was, "Acting just wasn't any fun anymore."

-Burke made her final screen appearance in Sergeant Rutledge (1960), a Western film directed by John Ford.
+Burke's final screen appearance was in Sergeant Rutledge (1960), a western, directed by John Ford.